School Nurse Jobs

 School Nurse Education Requirements

 Most schools will require a school nurse to have a four-year bachelor’s degree in nursing and be a registered nurse to meet school healthcare standards.
 While some schools will employ licensed practical nurses, the chances are much greater if the nurse has an RN certificate.
 Beyond the certifications, a school nurse must also have experience in a clinic or in a variety of healthcare settings, as well as at least two years of training in an acute care setting.
+Additionally, there are some other education and training programs that can further enhance a school nurse’s qualifications.
 A school nurse should be skilled in pediatric health, public health and mental health practicing.
 They must be able to work well with children and be a strong voice for parents.

 School Nurse Job Market

 The Bureau of Labor Statistics predicts that the job market for school nurses is projected to grow at least 19% by 2022, which is faster than most occupations.
 There are some schools that must consolidate their school nurse positions due to federal budgeting concerns – however, for a nurse with that experience, there is more than enough opportunity elsewhere.